 East Africa is very accessible from both the USA and Europe as well as the East.
 The first thing you should probably do, even before booking your tickets, is to take out Travel Insurance.
 This will cover you for anything unexpected, especially for things that may even happen before you travel.
-Select a policy that not only protects you while away, but also if you have to cancel the trip for any reason.
-You will also have to do reading beforehand regarding what vaccinations or medical precautions you will need to take prior to traveling to East Africa.
+Select a policy that not only protects you while away but also if you have to cancel the trip for any reason.
+You will also have to do reading beforehand regarding what vaccinations or medical precautions you will need to take prior to travelling to East Africa.
 The Centre for Disease Control and Prevention is a valuable resource in this regard and a good starting point for your research.

-Asilia Africa runs and operates authentic East African safaris on 18 properties around Kenya and Tanzania.
-The very best time for rewarding game viewing is in the cooler early mornings and late afternoons, when the animals are at their most active.
+Asilia runs and operates authentic East African safaris on around Kenya and Tanzania.
+The very best time for rewarding game viewing is in the cooler early mornings and late afternoons when the animals are at their most active.
 Depending on the season, your day may start slightly earlier or later, but the general pace of life in camp is focused on giving you the very best possible game-viewing experience.
 If you have booked a private game-viewing vehicle do discuss personal schedule preferences with your guide.

 An example of a Day Itinerary:

 05:30–06:00 – Wake-up call with hot tea & coffee